ACL Rehab Sports Physiotherapist

 Compression Socks to relieve swelling and help with varicose veins.

-Compression stockings come in various levels of pressure, ranging from mild to strong compression.
-They are typically categorized into different classes based on the amount of pressure they exert, measured in millimeters of mercury (mmHg).
+Compression stockings come in various levels of pressure, ranging from mild to strong and also categorized into different classes based on amount of pressure they exert, measured in millimeters of mercury (mmHg).
 The specific class and pressure level prescribed will depend on the individual’s medical condition and the recommendation of a healthcare professional.

-Pregnancy: Pregnant women may use compression stockings to manage swelling in the legs and reduce the risk of developing varicose veins.
+Pregnant women may use these stockings to manage swelling in the legs and reduce the risk of developing varicose veins.

-Post-Surgery: Patients recovering from certain surgeries, particularly those involving the lower extremities, might be prescribed compression stockings to prevent blood clots and promote healthy circulation.
+Patients recovering from certain surgeries, particularly those involving the lower extremities, might be prescribed compression stockings to prevent blood clots.
+These are also promote healthy circulation, especially during periods of prolonged immobility.

 Treat your varicose veins and edema.